Lucas-FcNw/Lucas-FcNw/README.md

 > — *ME*
 ---

-## 🌍 About Me

-Hey!
-I'm **Lucas Fernandes**, a Computer Science student who believes that technology becomes meaningful when it connects people, solves real problems, and creates opportunities to grow.
+Hey, I'm **Lucas** — a Computer Science student who enjoys solving problems and breaking things just to figure out how they work.

-I’m currently pursuing my **bachelor’s degree in Computer Science**, exploring how data, infrastructure, and software architecture come together to build scalable, reliable systems.
+I’m currently studying **Computer Science**, learning how data, infrastructure, and software can fit together without catching fire (most of the time).

-Even without a current internship, I keep learning by building, breaking, and rebuilding — because the best lessons come from doing things hands-on.
+No internship yet, but I’m building my own experience through small projects, experiments, and a lot of debugging at 2 AM.

 ---

-## ⚡ What Drives Me
+## ⚡ What I Like Working On

-- 📊 Turning **data** into knowledge and smarter decisions
+- 📊 Data analysis and visualization
-- ⚙️ Designing and maintaining **infrastructure** that scales
+- ⚙️ Infrastructure and automation
-- 🧠 Building efficient **back-end systems** that make everything run smoothly

-What excites me most is understanding how different technologies connect and how a small improvement can create a massive ripple effect.
+- 🧠 Back-end development and APIs

+I like working on stuff that’s practical — something you can run, test, and actually break.

 ---

 ## 🧰 Tech Stack

 **Languages**
 > Python • Java • JavaScript • SQL

 **Frameworks & Libraries**
 > Node.js • Express • Pandas • NumPy

 **Tools & Platforms**
 > Git • Linux • Docker • VSCode

 ---